mariunaise/HDA-Thesis/content/SMHD.typ

 To find all metric offsets for values of $S > 3$, we can use @alg:find_offsets.
-For application, we calculate $phi$ based on $S$ and $M$ using @eq:offset.
+We can calculate $phi$ based on $S$ and $M$ using @eq:offset.
 The resulting list of offsets is correctly ordered and can be mapped to the corresponding metrics in ascending order.// as we will show in @fig:4_2_offsets and @fig:6_2_offsets.

 #figure(
   kind: "algorithm",